surtecha/PhysicSim/README.md

 ## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes.
-4. Push to the branch.
-5. Open a pull request.
+Please read the `CONTRIBUTING.md` file for detailed instructions on contributing to the project.

 ## License